– All Your Questions Answered…

-It won’t take long for your chickens to wipeout anything growing in their run, such as lawn and weeds, but this is ok.
+It won’t take long for your chickens to wipe out anything growing in their run, such as lawn and weeds, but this is OK.
 Now you can lay down a nice layer of bedding like grass clippings, fall leaves, straw, wood chips, sawdust, etc. (More information on chicken bedding here)

 As the hen droppings accumulate on this organic bedding, the area turns into gold mine of biological activity full of insects, microbes, earthworms…all excellent sources of feed for the chickens.

 Doing your Due Diligence